fearandesire/Hercules/README.md

 ## :rocket: Technologies ##

 Packages & Tools that were key in achieving what I needed in this project.
-Don't invent the wheel twice.

 - [Sapphire Framework](https://github.com/sapphiredev/framework)
 - [Node.js](https://nodejs.org/en/)